apache/brpc/docs/en/streaming_rpc.md

 // NULL, the Stream will be created with default options
 // Return 0 on success, -1 otherwise
 int StreamCreate(StreamId* request_stream, Controller &cntl, const StreamOptions* options);

+// [Called at the client side for creating multiple streams]
+// Create streams at client-side along with the |cntl|, which will be connected
+// when receiving the response with streams from server-side.
+If |options| is
+// NULL, the stream will be created with default options
+// Return 0 on success, -1 otherwise
+int StreamCreate(StreamIds& request_streams, int request_stream_size, Controller& cntl,
+                 const StreamOptions* options);
 ```

 # Accept a Stream